Loading...

 7. Praise someone who is supportive & sets a good example to other colleagues

 One of the things I really enjoy about working with you is that you’re always willing to share ideas and support your colleagues!
-And you don’t just consider the topics you’re working on, but you come up with ideas to help everyone else on the team and improve our processes.
+You don’t just consider the topics you’re working on, but you come up with ideas to help everyone else on the team and improve our processes.

 That sets a great example and encourages other team members to be innovative and supportive.
 Thank you!